 The cost of your booking, minus any clothing/merchandise, will be reimbursed, if the applicant is unable to attend a registered and completely paid for event.
+Claims can be filed if applicants were unable to attend part of or all of the event.
 The coverage applies to death, accident, or illness of the applicant OR a member of their immediate family.
 Immediate family is considered the husband, wife, partner, civil partner, parent, child, or sibling of the applicant.

 What is not covered:

 The below scenarios are not eligible for any claims or reimbursement:

 - An illness or the death of the applicant, a member of a group or a member of their immediate family is caused by surgery, a change of treatment or medication for a pre-existing medical condition;

 - The applicant or person acting on their behalf cannot provide a doctor’s report for accident or illness;

 - The symptoms that accompany a normal pregnancy are the sole reason the customer cannot attend a booked event;

 - The applicant or person acting on their behalf cannot return any unused tickets or vouchers forming part of the booking;

 - The applicant or person acting on their behalf cannot provide evidence of the unused tickets when applying for a refund;